equodev/equo-ide/solstice/README.md

 The solstice p2 client can navigate p2 "categories" and "features", but it only cares about getting the jars at the end.

 ## Acknowledgments

+- Huge thanks to [Thomas Watson](https://github.com/tjwatson) for helping us learn about and integrate the [Atomos OSGi Framework](https://github.com/apache/felix-atomos).
-Solstice is heavily inspired by [spotless-eclipse-base](https://github.com/diffplug/spotless/tree/main/_ext/eclipse-base) by [Frank Vennemeyer](https://github.com/fvgh).
+- Solstice is heavily inspired by [spotless-eclipse-base](https://github.com/diffplug/spotless/tree/main/_ext/eclipse-base) by [Frank Vennemeyer](https://github.com/fvgh).